Geometric G-functions and Atypicality: Introduction

 Our observation, which is related to ideas appearing in \cite{daw2018applications}, is that one can obtain results in this more general setting by applying Pila-Zannier-type reasoning to the moduli of the varieties $\ch{D}_{M}$.
 More specifically, one can reduce to the case where one considers only varieties $\ch{D}_{M}$ for which the associated Mumford-Tate groups $M$ lie inside a single $\mathbf{G}_{S}(\mathbb{C})$-orbit for the generic Mumford-Tate group $\mathbf{G}_{S}$ of the variation $\mathbb{V}$, where the action on Mumford-Tate groups is by conjugacy.
 The situation one is then tasked with dealing with is the situation where there are many $\overline{\mathbb{Q}}$-algebraic translates $g \cdot \ch{D}_{M}$ of the variety $\ch{D}_{M}$ which intersect $\mathcal{I}$ atypically.
 One can understand the elements $g$ that arise in terms of heights of Hodge tensors defining the associated Mumford-Tate groups $g M g^{-1}$, and use this to bound both the heights of such $g$ and the degree of their field of definition.
 The Pila-Wilkie theorem then produces, under appropriate bounds on the heights of some Hodge tensors associated to points of $\mathcal{I}$, an algebraic family of subvarieties of $\ch{D}$ which intersect $\mathcal{I}$ atypically, and from this one can run the usual functional transcendence arguments.
 We do not need any constraints on $S$; in particular, we do not use that $S$ is a curve.

-As an application of this, we prove the following general result, which we state here somewhat informally (see \S\ref{hypotheseschecksec} for the relevant definitions and precise statements).
+As an application of this, we prove the following general result, which we state here somewhat informally (see \S\ref{pilazansec7} for the relevant definitions and precise statements).

-\begin{thm} Suppose that $f : X \to S$ is a family of abelian varieties whose algebraic monodromy agrees with its derived Mumford-Tate group, and $\mathcal{S} \subset S(\mathbb{C})$ is the subset of points in the zero-dimensional Hodge locus which are defined by, and atypical for, a central Hodge idempotent.
+\begin{thm} Suppose that $f : X \to S$ is a family of abelian varieties whose derived Mumford-Tate group is $\mathbb{Q}$-simple, and $\mathcal{S} \subset S(\mathbb{C})$ is the subset of points in the zero-dimensional Hodge locus which are defined by, and atypical for, a central Hodge idempotent.
 Then if there exists constants $\kappa, a \in \mathbb{R}_{> 0}$ such that

 for all $\xi \in \mathcal{S}$, with $\theta$ some logarithmic Weil height, then $\mathcal{S}$ is finite. \end{thm}

 As alluded to in \S\ref{pilazanniersec}, the fact that $f$ is an abelian family here is only relevant because we are unable to carry out Step (2) without it.
 We note that we will obtain both \autoref{modulicurvesthm} and \autoref{abfamthm} by applying \autoref{sndsinggivesheights} to the appropriate family and then reducing to \autoref{informalstatement}.